-(kk) Due diligence may fail to uncover all material risks; unknown liabilities may arise
+(oo) Due diligence may fail to uncover all material risks; unknown liabilities may arise

-Prior to the acquisition of an energy storage system or any special purpose vehicle that holds an energy storage system or rights to construct an energy storage system, Gresham House (with the assistance of third party advisers as appropriate) will undertake, or procure to be undertaken, commercial, financial, technical and legal due diligence on the ESS Project and/or special purpose vehicle (as applicable).
-Notwithstanding that such due diligence is undertaken, not all material risks affecting the ESS Project or special purpose vehicle (as the case may be) may be identified and/or such risks may not be adequately protected against in the acquisition documentation.
+Prior to the acquisition of an energy storage system or any special purpose vehicle that holds an energy storage system or rights to construct an energy storage system, Gresham House (with the assistance of third-party advisers as appropriate) will undertake, or procure to be undertaken, commercial, financial, technical and legal due diligence on the ESS Project and/or ESS Project Company (as applicable).
+Notwithstanding that such due diligence is undertaken, not all material risks affecting the ESS Project or ESS Project Company (as the case may be) may be identified and/or such risks may not be adequately protected against in the acquisition documentation.